Running Scripts on EC2 Startup: Automating Nginx Installation with User Data

 |---|---|

-| User Data | An EC2 feature that allows you to pass a script or cloud-config directive to an instance at launch time, executed by cloud-init on first boot. |
+| User Data | A script or configuration payload passed to an EC2 instance at launch, executed by cloud-init on first boot. |

 Comments